Vidalee/FishyKeys/README.md

 ## Next steps

-- Finish the Kubernetes operator
+- Finish the Kubernetes operator tests
 - Do some trivial CRUD endpoints (mainly for roles)
 - Optimize DB requests, since we don't use an ORM let's do a few more join tables :)
 - Make FishyKeys distributed using Raft protocol